masterkram/bytehub/docs/Study-Notes/Module-8/exam-2.md

 2. retrieve the data model of all applications you wish to integrate.
 3. identify mappings between the applications and with the **SRO**.
 4. Implementation
+  + Use an ORM to map the scrum classes to the database.
+  + Build an CRUD API
+  + Access Scrum apps with a secret token.
+  + Create a Dashboard to view the aggregated data.

 **SRO adapted to a ERD**
 [SRO adapted to something that can be stored](./img/id-sro.png)